+Dental Implant Care.
 You Still Have to Brush After Meals

-It’s true that implants are not subject to decay.
+It’s true that dental implants are not subject to decay.
 Even so, you still need to brush after every meal.
-Tartar and other residue can build up on the surface of each implant.
+Tartar and other residues can build up on the surface of each dental implant.
 It can also collect on the gums, the tongue, and the roof of your mouth.
 The most effective way to remove the residue is to brush three times a day and use mouthwash at least once.

 Keep in mind that it’s not just about making sure the gums and other parts of the mouth are kept clean.
 It’s also about reducing the risk of gingivitis and other oral conditions.
-Some of those problems can weaken the gums and loosen the implants.
+Some of those problems can weaken the gums and loosen the dental implants.
 By continuing to follow a consistent dental hygiene routine, you keep your smile attractive and your mouth healthy.

 You Still See the Dentist for Checkups and Cleanings

 Your dental visits are not limited to annual checkups.
-It’s still a good idea to go in for at least once cleaning each year.
+It’s still a good idea to go in for at least once dental implants cleaning each year.
 That ensures any residue that is missed by the brushing can be removed safely.
 That includes anything that has settled in between the caps.